Mjz86/C_colon/mcc.md

 // theres an implicit  transformation for these code , to make it able to do either a ,co await , co return or a throw or simply  continue execution .

- `for co_await (auto [inout a, in b, out c, d ]: parallel-iteration-primitive){`// the iteration primitives may restrict the lambda to only caputure `thread_safe` constant state if it wants to do parallelization , a const unstable `mutex<T>` however has internal  unrestricted unstable qualification of its members, some even atomic, therefore  its valid for it to modify its members even tho it looks constant.
+ `for co_await (auto [inout a, in b, out c,pass d ]: parallel-iteration-primitive){`// the iteration primitives may restrict the lambda to only caputure `thread_safe` constant state if it wants to do parallelization , a const unstable `mutex<T>` however has internal  unrestricted unstable qualification of its members, some even atomic, therefore  its valid for it to modify its members even tho it looks constant.

 // can modify a c and d , but cannot modify other variables outside of the for loop , however mutexes can still be modified beacuse they can be modified when constant.